 What is Hardware Designing?

-hardware design is the stage where the engineer selects the components and figures out the circuit for each and every functionality required in the product and you do a rough BOM cost analysis so that it meets the target manufacturing cost.
+Hardware design is the stage where the engineer or a team selects various components to develop a functionality and figures out the circuit for each and every block which is required in the product and does a rough BOM cost analysis so that it meets the target manufacturing cost.

-For this stage to be effective you need to have a requirement document that details what is needed on a board or product.
+For this stage to be effective you need to have a technical specification document that details what is needed on a board or in a product.

 What is Schematic Capture?

 After the hardware is frozen in the previous stage, you need to create a schematic using an EDA tool, like Altium® Designer (in my case), KiCAD, Eagle, ORCAD, etc.

 This is nothing but a digital form of the circuit with which you can create the PCB design.
 This stage has 3 parts:

 In this stage, you design the PCB, basically how each IC, component will be connected on the PCB using the tracks, in its physical form.